zhsj/dockerfile/README.md

 Most images can be found at [Docker Hub](https://hub.docker.com/u/zhusj/).

-Most images are only customized for me.
-For example, I only use SQLite3 in the container and the capacity to use MySQL is removed.
+Most images are only customized for myself.
+For example, I prefer SQLite3.

-I aim to build the smallest container, and I always use Alpine as the base image.
+I aim to build the smallest container, and I always use Alpine Linux as the base image.